TrueLayer/truelayer-php/README.md

 ## Caching

-The SDK supports caching the `client_credentials` grant access token needed to access, create and modify resources on TrueLayer's systems.
+The client library supports caching the `client_credentials` grant access token needed to access, create and modify resources on
+TrueLayer's systems.
 In order to enable it, you need to provide an implementation of the [PSR-16](https://www.php-fig.org/psr/psr-16/) common caching interface and a 32-bytes encryption key.